Norway, Sweden & Finland - 5.300 km in 18 days across Scandinavia.

 One of the longest and also most impressive days of the tour.
 You ride along the North Sea and after three ferry crossings (included in the price) you turn into the hinterland.
 Passing some inland lakes and fjords you finally reach the old capital Trondheim.
 A walk to the magnificent cathedral through the alleys of the over 1,000 year old city is almost a must.

 225 - 285 km

-The ride takes you again along some fjords (FerryHalsa - Kanestraum, approx. 20 min, tickets to be bought on site) to the Atlantic Road (Toll for motorcycles 2019 NOK 68 ~ EUR 7).
-In bad weather we recommend the shorter route without the Atlantic road.
-The daily destination Molde is located on the north side of the wide Romsdalsfjord.
+The ride takes you again along some fjords (ferryHalsa - Kanestraum, approx. 20 min, tickets to be bought locally) to the Atlantic Road (toll for motorcycles as of 2019 NOK 68 ~ EUR 7).
+In case of bad weather, we recommend the shorter route without the Atlantic Road.
+The day's destination Molde is located on the north side of the wide Romsdalsfjord.

-Perhaps the most beautiful day of the journey is approaching.
-The highlights: great serpentines to Trollstigen with the 320 m high waterfall Stigfossen, the famous serpentines at the Geiranger Fjord and an approx. 1 hour ferry ride through the most famous fjord in the world from Geiranger to Hellesylt (included).
-Other ferry crossings: Sølsnes - Åfarnes, 15 min; Linge - Eidsdal, 10 min; Tickets for both ferries can be bought on site.
+Perhaps the most beautiful day of the trip is about to begin.
+The highlights: great serpentines to Trollstigen with the 320 m high waterfall Stigfossen, the famous serpentines at Geiranger Fjord and an approx. 1 hour ferry ride through the most famous fjord in the world from Geiranger to Hellesylt (included).
+Other ferry crossings: Sølsnes - Åfarnes, 15 min; Linge - Eidsdal, 10 min; tickets for these two ferries can be purchased on site.

-The last day of riding in Norway brings you back to Oslo.
-After your arrival in the afternoon, you return your motorcycle near the hotel and enjoy the last evening of the trip in the Norwegian capital.
+The last day of ridding in Norway brings you back to Oslo.
+After your arrival in the afternoon you drop off your bike near the hotel and enjoy the last evening of the trip in the Norwegian capital.

 Day 18: Journey home

 In the morning transfer to the airport and return home with many beautiful memories in your luggage.
-End of the journey.
+End of the trip.